ChouUn/vulture-loader/README.md

 # Vulture Loader

-A webpack loader for Vue.js components written in Typescript
+A Typescript decorator for class-style Vue component with Webpack loader

 ## Example